ObsMod/pylawr/docs/source/user/plot/plotter.rst

 :py:attr:`~pylawr.plot.plotter.gridspec_slices` attributes
 (and respective initialisation parameters).

-After changing the composition or the **projection** of a axis was changed, one has to reset the :py:attr:`~pylawr.plot.Plotter.ax_dict` to create a new figure and ax-handles.
+After changing the composition or the **projection** of an axis was changed, one has to reset the :py:attr:`~pylawr.plot.Plotter.ax_dict` to create a new figure and ax-handles.
 This is done by calling the :py:meth:`~pylawr.plot.Plotter.setup_new_axis_dict`.
-If only a specific axis was changed the :py:meth:`~pylawr.plot.Plotter.setup_axis` method can be used.
+If only a specific axis was changed, the :py:meth:`~pylawr.plot.Plotter.setup_axis` method can be used.